rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/0_setup.md

 4. 🎤 Summary Talking Head (45 seconds)

-## ⚙️ Marp Configuration
+## ⚙️ Shot List Marp Configuration
 - Each shot markdown file will use the following Marp configuration:
-- Eachshot should have ots own style of marp
+- Each shot should have ots own style of marp
 - the video and learning objectives should be on the right bottom
 - mention the type of the shot top center
+- Different emoji type for

+1. 🎤 Intro Talking Head
+2. 📊 Slides
+3. 💻 Screen Capture
+4. 🎤 Summary Talking Head

 ## ⏱️ Estimation time
 - use 120 words per minute